-If you want use the same email address for a second account, you'll have to make a small addition to your email address on the signup form.
+If you want to use the same email address for a second account, you will have to make a small addition to your email address when you create an account.

 A plus sign (+) and a keyword need to be added before the "@" sign of your email address.